man-group/dtale/README.md

 This is yet another hosted notebook site and thanks to the work of [flask_ngrok](https://github.com/gstaff/flask-ngrok) users can run D-Tale within their notebooks.

 **DISCLAIMER:** It is import that you set `USE_NGROK` to true when using D-Tale within this service.
+Please make sure to run `pip install flask-ngrok` before running this example.
 Here is an example:

 ```python
 import pandas as pd